Sciatica Pain Treatment

 - When the sciatic nerve becomes irritated by a slipped disc.

-- Compression of the sciatic nerve as a result of disc rupture or herniation.
+- Compression of the sciatic nerve can be caused by a ruptured or herniated disc.

-- Compression less frequently by bone overgrowth or bone spur.
+- Compression less frequently by bone overgrowth or bone spurs.

-- Poor lifestyle can increase one’s risk of sciatica, for example, bad posture, or weight gain.
+- Poor lifestyle can increase one’s risk of sciatica, for example, poor posture, or obesity.

-- Underlying diseases conditions like neuropathy can also lead to inflammation of the sciatic nerve.
+- Underlying diseases conditions like a tumor, blood clot or neuropathy can also lead to inflammation of the sciatic nerve.

 - Hamstring pain due to a strain on the hamstring muscles can induce sciatica.